 4 artists, 3 bridges and a whole lot of concrete walls.

-The Back Creek Artist Trail connects the Spring Gully and Bendigo Creek trails. this new link passes under several roads and provides safe travel for cyclists and walkers, all the way from Spring Gully to Epsom.
+The Back Creek Art Trail connects the Spring Gully and Bendigo Creek Trails.
+This new link passes under several roads and provides safe travel for cyclists and walkers, all the way from Spring Gully to Epsom.

-This project was made possible through Creative Victorias amazing Regional Centre for Culture program, Bike Bendigo and the amazing artists working under the Nacho Station banner.
+This project was made possible through Creative Victorias amazing Regional Centre for Culture program, Bike Bendigo and the amazing artists collaborating under the Nacho Station banner.

 Key artist: Raven Alice